As a business professional, you have ambitious intentions with your vision, goals, and day-to-day to-dos.

 - If they struggle, you’ll clearly know which areas of your system can be simplified even further.
-Better still, feel free to share your setup in the Paperless Movement® community, and you’ll have lots of support and suggestions.
+Better still, feel free to share your setup in the Paperless Movement® Membership, and you’ll have lots of support and suggestions.

 Step 4: Simplify Once Again!

 Cut back what you don’t need and keep the rest.

 The goal is to stay aware of your tendency to overcomplicate things and make the systems that work for you as simple as possible.